 Many psychological studies have proven that naming emotions in this way gives us power over them, because we come to recognise the true nature of things and we limit emotions to the perceptions that they are.

-So mindfulness is one way to stop feeling dissatisfied (experiencing dukkha).
+Mindfulness is one way to stop feeling dissatisfied (stop dukkha).

 2. Stop creating reasons for everything